canalplus/rx-player/doc/api/loadVideo_options.md

           This option is thus only useful for contents depending on multiple licenses.

-          when fallbacking, we might need to reload the current mediasource, leading to a black screen during a brief instant. when reloading, the RxPlayer will have the `"reloading"` [player state](./states.md). on most situations, we will however not reload the media source but only perform a very little seek (of some milliseconds). you might see
+          When fallbacking, we might need to reload the current MediaSource, leading to a black screen during a brief instant.
+When reloading, the RxPlayer will have the `"reloading"` [player state](./states.md). on most situations, we will however not reload the media source but only perform a very little seek (of some milliseconds). you might see